psyomn/notes/languages/java/java-basics.markdown

 your life will be on the development side of things.

 Let's look into creating a small application, where we implement an address book.
-The address book will hold names, surnames, phone numbers, and emails.
+The address book will hold names, surnames, and emails.
 The user will be prompted to enter different information for different situations.
-We would like to:
+We would like
+to:

 - Have a menu to choose whether to:
-    - Create an entry of a person
+    - Create an entry of a person.
-    - Update the information of a person
+    - Lookup the information of a person.
-    - Delete a person from the address book

 We should worry about two things: separating the structures which may hold this information, to the user interface that interacts with these structures.